CHOOSE your TURTLENECK wisely – (Very) Well Dressed #5

 No no, I'm not tired of it...

-"The beard", that's what I want to end on: imagine that the beard (even modest and sparse) has a mysterious power which allows you to wear top colors that you would have difficulty wearing otherwise...
+"The beard", that's what I want to end on: imagine that the beard (even modest and sparse) has a mysterious power that allows you to wear top colors that you would have difficulty wearing otherwise...

-PS: in this video, I wear...
+PS: In this video, I am wearing...

 Nicolò Minchillo, in expert mode